jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 **path**: A path claim indicates that the application has a path that the user is unaware of that should be removed along with it.
 It uses the following keys:

 * **L0Domain**: an array of any number of the strings: "system", "local", "network" or "user".
 Specifies the domain(s) the path may be located in. "system" is used for the System domain (/System), "local" for the local domain (/), "network" for the network domain (/Network) and "user" for all user domains (not just the current user's).
 Required if a L0SpecialFolder is not indicated.
 * **L0SpecialFolder**: a string, indicating a special folder.
-It must be a General/FourCC specified in the Apple docs and usable for General/FSFindFolder ( http://developer.apple.com/documentation/Carbon/Reference/Folder_Manager/Reference/reference.html#//apple_ref/c/tdef/General/FolderType ).
+It must be a FourCC specified in the Apple docs and usable for FSFindFolder ( http://developer.apple.com/documentation/Carbon/Reference/Folder_Manager/Reference/reference.html#//apple_ref/c/tdef/FolderType ).
 For example, specify "sdat" for the /Users/Shared folder.
 L0Domain may be specified along with this key if a specific search domain is required.
 * **L0Path**: finally, a string, a POSIX path (relative to the domains specified above) that indicates what file, folder or other filesystem object you claim.
 If it's found in more than one of the domains specified in L0Domain, all the found objects are claimed.

-An example follows (in General/OpenStep plist format):
+An example follows (in OpenStep plist format):